brianhuster/live-preview.nvim/README.md

 require("lazy").setup({
     {
         'brianhuster/live-preview.nvim',
+        dependencies = {
-        dependencies = {'brianhuster/autosave.nvim'}, -- Not required, but recomended for autosaving and sync scrolling opts = {},
+            'brianhuster/autosave.nvim'  -- Not required, but recomended for autosaving and sync scrolling 'nvim-telescope/telescope.nvim' -- Not required, but recommended for integrating with Telescope },
+        opts = {},
    }
 })